 The aio\fsync function requests that all I/O operations queued to the specified file descriptor at the time of the call to aio\fsync be forced to the synchronized I/O completion state.
-Unlike fsync, aio\fsync returns control to the calling process once the operation has been initiated, rather than after the operation is complete.
-I/O operations that are subsequently initiated on the file descriptor are not guaranteed to be completed by any previous calls to aio\fsync.
+Unlike fsync, aio\fsync returns control to the calling process when the operation is initiated, rather than after the operation is complete.
+I/O operations that are subsequently initiated on the file descriptor are not guaranteed to be completed by any previous calls to aio fsync.